mesosphere/dcos-docs-site/pages/1.11/networking/SDN/dcos-overlay/index.md

 - The CNI isolator is used for the Mesos containerizer.
 [DNI](https://docs.docker.com/engine/userguide/networking/) is used for the Docker containerizer, shelling out to the Docker daemon.

-- For intra-node IP discovery we use an overlay orchestrator called Virtual Network Service.
+- For intra-cluster IP discovery we use an overlay orchestrator called Virtual Network Service.
 This operator-facing system component is responsible for programming the overlay backend using a library called [lashup](https://github.com/dcos/lashup) that implements a gossip protocol to disseminate and coordinate overlay routing information among all Mesos agents in the DC/OS cluster.

 **Note:** Your network must adhere to the [DC/OS system requirements](/1.11/installing/oss/custom/system-requirements/) to use DC/OS Overlay.